 Anxiety can cause episodes of dissociation.
 Grounding is one way to keep yourself present in the moment.

 If one of your anxiety triggers involves worrying about your daily activities, you may notice your anxiety spikes more at night.
-Creating a to-do list for the day or week may help take away some of that anxiety.
+Creating a to-do list for the day or week may help relieve some of that anxiety.

 Healthy sleep habits

 One of the most important ways to ease anxiety at night is through healthy sleep habits.
-Making sure you’re happy and comfortable in your own bedroom will help improve your quality of sleep.
+Making sure you’re happy and comfortable in your own bedroom will help improve your sleep quality.

 There are many ways to establish good sleep habits to ensure you’re sleeping better and for longer:

 Exercise can help improve both sleep quality and duration.
-If you experience nighttime anxiety, exercising during the early or late afternoon may help you sleep longer at night, while afternoon workouts also have sleep benefits.
+If you experience nighttime anxiety, morning exercise may help you sleep longer at night, while afternoon workouts also have sleep benefits.